brooklynrail/brooklynrail-platform/content/events/2022/08/umber-majeed-made-in-trans-pakistan.md

 ---
 title: "Umber Majeed: Made in Trans-Pakistan "
-deck: Featuring Umber Majeed and Rail Host to be announced
+deck: Featuring Majeed and Rail Host to be announced
 summary: "Artist Umber Majeed joins Rail host for a conversation.
 We conclude with a poetry reading. "
 people: